-Mr. Michael Palmer was elected Speaker of the Singapore Parliament on 10 October 2011.
+Michael Palmer was elected Speaker of the Singapore Parliament on 10 October 2011.
 He was the eighth Speaker in the history of the Singapore Parliament since it started in 1955 as a Legislative Assembly.

-Mr. Palmer was a Member of Parliament between 2006 to 2012.
+Michael was a Member of Parliament between 2006 to 2012.
 He served on the Estimates Committee of the 11th Parliament and chaired the Government Parliamentary Committee (GPC) for Defense and Foreign Affairs.

 In July 2011, he was appointed the Chairman of the Government Parliamentary Committee (GPC) for Home Affairs and Law.
 He was also a member of the Government Parliamentary Committee (GPC) for National Development and the Environment.

-Constance served as Assistant Registrar / Legal Counsel at IPOS, Registry of Patents, where she, amongst others, reviewed and drafted Singapore Patent legislation and represented Singapore at the World Intellectual Property Office (WIPO).
+Constance served as Assistant Registrar / Legal Counsel at IPOS, Registry of Patents, where she, among others, reviewed and drafted Singapore Patent legislation and represented Singapore at the World Intellectual Property Office (WIPO).